siriusctrl/UniPublic/AI/week1.md

 - Simple reflex agents
   - ![image-20190619102459841](assets/image-20190619102459841.png)
-  - These agents select actions on the basis of the **<u>current percept</u>**, ignoring the rest of the percept history.
+  - These agents select actions on the basis of the **<u>current percept</u>**, ignoring the rest of the percept history
-  - It is simple but very useful in some cases.
+  - It is simple but very useful in some cases
-  - pseudocode translation
+  - Procedures
     1. Find the current state
     2. Find the matched rule
     3. Return the action defined by the matched rule
   - Limitations
-    - Works on if the environment is fully observable.
+    - Works on if the environment is **<u>fully observable</u>**
-    - Since it does not have memory, it is very hard to tell, for example, the car is turning right or left.
+    - Since it does not have memory, it is very hard to tell the current situation, for example, the car is turning right or left
 - Model-based reflex agents
   - ![image-20190619112916296](assets/image-20190619112916296.png)
   - Keep track of the part of the world it can't see now.
-    - Agent should maintain some sort of internal state that depends on the percept history reflects at least some of the unobserved aspects of the current state.
+    - maintain some internal state that depends on the percept history reflects at least some of the unobserved aspects of the current state.
   - We need
     1. Some information about how the world evolves independently of the agent
-    2. Some information about how the agent's own actions affect the world
+    2. Some information about how the agent's actions affect the world
-  - Pseudocode translation
+  - Procedures
     1. Use the most recent state info and action it does, combining with the current percept and model it has to determine the current state.
     2. Find the rule based on current state
     3. Return the action defined by the current rule